-If you’ve not had your make-up done by anyone else before, or perhaps you have but didn’t like it, here’s some tips to help you get the results you want from your professional make-up artist:
+If you’ve not had your make-up done by anyone else before, or perhaps you have but didn’t like it, here are some tips to help you get the results you want from your professional make-up artist:

-- Finally, your make-up artist needs to be someone you feel comfortable and at ease with.
-A wedding day can have all sorts of pressures and being surrounded by a team of skilled people who want to help you look your very best AND who are a calming influence will be invaluable.
+Finally, your make-up artist needs to be someone you feel comfortable and at ease with.
+A wedding day can have all sorts of pressures and be surrounded by a team of skilled people who want to help you look your very best AND who is a calming influence will be invaluable.

 Nicola Jewsbury at work at Kates wedding in August 2013.
 Nicola even helped Kate with her dress!

 Victoria has some advice for make-up for wedding photography on her website, to visit her site, just click the link above.

 Michelle Halewood – in the first photo providing make-up for Angela at her wedding in April 2013, then styling Kayleigh’s hair at her wedding in December 2013.

 Some advice from Michelle: ‘Check your make-up artist has a VCTC qualification in photographic make-up, this will ensure they understand which products will work well with flash photography’.